 Checking out your local medical institution or cancer support centers for free healthy lifestyle classes.

-Cancer Support Community offers classes including yoga, t’ai chi, reiki, Zumba, nordic walking, circle singing.
+Cancer Support Community offers virtual classes including yoga, t’ai chi, reiki, Zumba, nordic walking, circle singing.
 They also offer adult social activities such as watercolor painting, creative crafting, writing, and cinema wellness.
 SoCal locations include:

 Connecting through personal stories with other NET patients: